Grace Academy Leadership Team

 Rachel Howley, Director of Grace Academy

-In recent years Rachel has undertaken numerous conductor training courses and masterclasses with experienced Australian and international conductors including Dr Peter Morris, Dr Ralph Hultgren and Dr John Lynch.
-Rachel has extensive experience in conducting ensembles at all levels and has had the privilege of being called upon to fill in as conductor of ensembles such as the Queensland Youth Orchestra Wind Ensemble and the Queensland Wind Orchestra.
+In recent years Rachel has undertaken numerous conductor training courses and masterclasses with experienced Australian and international conductors including Dr Peter Morris, Dr John Lynch, Dr Ralph Hultgren and Dr Steven Capaldo.
+Rachel has extensive experience in conducting ensembles at from beginner to advanced levels and has conducted numerous school ensembles as well as the Queensland Wind Orchestra, Queensland Conservatorium Wind Orchestra, Queensland Conservatorium Symphony Orchestra, the Queensland Youth Orchestra Wind Symphony and Wind Ensemble.

 Rachel began teaching at Grace Lutheran College in 2002 and has been influential in the growth of the Co-Curricular Performing Arts programmes over that time.
-This has been especially evident in her role as Head of Co-Curricular Performing Arts since 2007.
+This has been especially evident in her role, initially as Head of Co-Curricular Performing Arts since 2007, and now Director of Grace Academy.
 Rachel established and developed the group instrumental music program at the College, building on the private music tuition programme that had been previously operating.
 Additionally she forged partnerships with local Lutheran primary schools and has established instrumental music and other Arts programmes within those schools.

-Rachel is passionate about growing creative cultures that are relevant and challenging, and that encourage students to engage meaningfully in the world around them.
+Rachel is also an active musician who performs regularly with the Queensland Wind Orchestra and chamber music groups.
+Rachel is passionate about growing creative cultures that are relevant and challenging, and that encourage students and musicians to engage meaningfully in the music and world around them.

 Eddie commenced studies on the violin aged eight with Keith Sharp, and migrated to the viola aged 15.
 He has completed a Bachelor of Music Performance from the Queensland Conservatorium.
 During this time, he was principal viola of the Conservatorium Symphony Orchestra, and toured nationally and internationally with the Queensland Youth Symphony and Australian Youth Orchestras.
 He has also completed a Master of Philosophy from the University of Queensland, where he studied viola performance with Patricia Pollett, as well as engaging in research in the field of musicians physical health and fatigue.